-Purpose: Collaborate with Tribal organizations, the City of Bishop, and neighboring RTPA's to pursue grant funding from a variety of sources.
-These may include but are not limited to, Caltrans Sustainable Transportation Planning Grants program, Clean California, RAISE and the Active Transportation Program.
+Purpose: This work element builds upon the 400.1 Work Element (Project Development & Monitoring) to advance the progress of projects from idea stage to a shovel ready state.
+The two Work Elements are linked and somewhat interchangeable.
+Collaborate with Tribal organizations, the City of Bishop, and neighboring RTPA's to pursue grant funding from a variety of sources.
+These may include but are not limited to, Caltrans Sustainable Transportation Planning Grants program, Clean California, HSIP, Rural & Tribal Assistance Program (RTA), BUILD, Safe Streets 4 All and the Active Transportation Program.